-There are several companies developing or marketing treatments for cancer and the other indications on which we currently plan to focus, including major pharmaceutical and biotechnology companies.
+There are several companies developing or marketing treatments for cancer and the other indications on which we currently plan to focus, including many major pharmaceutical and biotechnology companies.
 To our knowledge, only one other company with an XPO1 inhibitor has enrolled patients in clinical trials at the present time.
-Stemline Therapeutics, Inc. announced in January 2015 that it had exclusively licensed the rights to develop and commercialize SL-801, an oral XPO1 inhibitor, from CanBas Co., Ltd. In December 2015, Stemline announced the opening of its IND and planned initiation of a clinical development program in multiple cancer types.
+Stemline Therapeutics, Inc. announced in January 2015 that it had exclusively licensed the rights to develop and commercialize SL-801 (felezonexor), an oral XPO1 inhibitor, from CanBas Co., Ltd. In December 2015, Stemline announced the opening of its IND and planned initiation of a clinical development program in multiple cancer types.
 Stemline currently has a Phase 1 trial that is open and enrolling patients with advanced solid tumors.
+Updates were provided at the ESMO 2019 annual meeting indicating one patient had realized a partial response and some other patients had experienced stable disease.